Everything You Need to Know About Transport in Wallis (Uvea)

 3.Taxi Boats - How to Get Around Wallis' Lagoon

 Water taxis depart from Vailala in the north, Liku near Mata'Utu on the east coast, Gahi Bay on the southeast coast and Halalo on the south coast.
-Considering it only takes around 10-20 minutes to travel to most motu (islets) around the lagoon, prices are pretty reasonable even for a private water taxi.
+Considering it only takes around 10-20 minutes to travel to most motu (islets) around the lagoon, prices can be pretty reasonable even for a private water taxi.

 Check out our complete guide to catching a water taxi in How to Catch a Water Taxi in Wallis & Futuna + 5 Best Taxi Boats.

-6.Wallis by Yacht - How to Get to Wallis
+4.Wallis by Yacht - How to Get to Wallis

 For the rare few who arrive on Wallis by private yacht, you will need to go through the clearance process with Customs and the Gendarmerie.